Bird Flu

-"Bird Flu" is an urumee melam-dance song by recording artist M.I.A. on her second studio album Kala (2007).
-It was released as a digital download in 2006 through XL Recordings under exclusive license to Interscope Records in the US.
-Critics noted its autobiographical lyrics "updated to the present day, where she's straddling the line between major-label success and her own crazy-ass major-label-bucking tendencies, singing she's too cool "to be a Rocawear model," whilst adding that she couldn't be a "rocker on a label"- they wouldn't have her because "...my beats were too evil."
-Also praised was the song's utilization of the folk urumee melam/gaana music, a Tamil genre of music that the writer was familiar with having grown up in Jaffna.
+"Bird Flu" is a song by British recording artist M.I.A. from her second studio album Kala (2007).
+It was released on 23 November 2006 through XL Recordings and Interscope Records.
+Critics noted its autobiographical lyrics "updated to the present day, where she's straddling the line between major-label success and her own crazy-ass major-label-bucking tendencies, singing she's too cool "to be a Rocawear model," adding that she could not be a "rocker on a label" because her "beats were too evil."
+Also praised was the song's utilization of the folk urumee melam/gaana and dappankuthu music, Tamil genres of music that the writer was familiar with having grown up in Jaffna.

 Arulpragasam recorded the song using live drummers from temples in Chennai.
-M.I.A. wanted to work with Tamil folk music as it gave her a sense of rhythm as a child and she wanted to draw certain aspects from Indian music that Western audiences hadn’t heard before.
+M.I.A. wanted to work with Tamil folk music as it gave her a sense of rhythm as a child and she wanted to draw certain aspects from Indian music that Western audiences had not heard before.